vlsi-nanocomputing/bpatch/README.md

 - **OVER_NBC**: number of bit necessary to NBC field compared to the total number new bytes in percentage
 - **OVER_NBA**: number of bit necessary to NBA field compared to the total number new bytes in percentage
 - **OVER_TOT**: number of bit necessary to NBD, NBC, NBA fields compared to the total number new bytes in percentage

+## Test environment

+It is present a **test** folder when the application can be tested and assessed on firmwares